 6. SHARED GOVERNANCE

-The Board of Trustees of The University of Alabama entrusts university administrators, faculty, staff, and students with responsibilities for sharing in the governance of the university.
-The responsibilities of The Board of Trustees and university administrators are delineated elsewhere in this Handbook.
+The Board of Trustees of The University of Alabama entrusts University administrators, faculty, staff, and students with responsibilities for sharing in the governance of the University.
+The responsibilities of The Board of Trustees and University administrators are delineated elsewhere in this Handbook.

 6.1.
 Faculty Participation in Shared Governance

-Academic excellence is essential to the successful performance of the university’s educational mission.
+Academic excellence is essential to the successful performance of the University’s educational mission.
 Such excellence is achieved in an environment of mutual conﬁdence, collegial participation, effective leadership, and strong academic programs.
-To foster this environment, it is university policy that the faculty participate in the selection, appointment, and performance evaluation of deans and department chairs, and that the advice of the faculty be actively and systematically sought.
+To foster this environment, it is University policy that the faculty participate in the selection, appointment, and performance evaluation of deans and department chairs, and that the advice of the faculty be actively and systematically sought.

 Final authority over the selection, appointment, and retention of deans rests with the Provost with the concurrence of the President, and ﬁnal authority for the selection, appointment, and retention of associate deans, assistant deans, and departmental chairs rests with the academic deans, with the concurrence of the Provost.

 Unit and program direction and quality are evaluated periodically and an important consideration in these evaluations is the views of the faculty.

+Faculty review of administrative performance and program effectiveness is accomplished by conducting formal program reviews at a minimum at five year intervals, with faculty also participating in the regular, ongoing evaluation of administrative leadership, program direction, and program quality.

 6.2.
 Faculty Senate

-The structure of the Faculty Senate of The University of Alabama in Huntsville, as well as its relationship to other university bodies, is currently set forth in Appendix L and was originally described by the governance system proposal of March 7, 1973, as adopted with amendments by the President of the university on April 3, 1973.
+The structure of the Faculty Senate of The University of Alabama in Huntsville, as well as its relationship to other University bodies, and was originally described by the governance system proposal of March 7, 1973, as adopted with amendments by the President of the University on April 3, 1973.
+Appendix L, the bylaws of the University of Alabama in Huntsville Faculty Senate, specifies the current structure of the Faculty Senate.

-The authority of the Faculty Senate derives from the Ofﬁce of the President of the university, represents a long tradition of shared governance in a u university setting, and exists as a feature of the bond of mutual trust that serves as the basis for the general system of governance for the faculty, student body, and administration.
+The authority of the Faculty Senate derives from the Ofﬁce of the President of the University, represents a long tradition of shared governance in a university setting, and exists as a feature of the bond of mutual trust that serves as the basis for the general system of governance for the faculty, student body, and administration.

 Senators are the voice of the faculty.
-The Faculty Senate is the permanent body representing the faculty for the formulation of university policy and procedures in matters pertaining to institutional purpose, general academic considerations, curricular matters, research, university resources, and faculty personnel (appointments, promotion, and tenure).
-All issues of university governance affecting the faculty at large should go before the full Faculty Senate before implementation.
-Bylaws of the Faculty Senate are included in the relevant appendix.
+The Faculty Senate is the permanent body representing the faculty for the formulation of University policy and procedures in matters pertaining to institutional purpose, general academic considerations, curricular matters, research, University resources, and faculty personnel (appointments, promotion, and tenure).
+All issues of University governance affecting the faculty at large should go before the full Faculty Senate before implementation.

 6.3.
 The Graduate Council

 The Graduate Council is an elected body representing the graduate faculty.
-The Council consists of the Dean of the School of Graduate Studies (non-voting, ex-ofﬁcio chair), the Registrar (non-voting, ex-officio) and a number of full members of the graduate faculty, speciﬁed as follows: each college with master’s programs has two representatives, and, in addition, each college with doctoral programs has one additional representative.
+The Council consists of the Dean of the Graduate School (non-voting, ex-ofﬁcio chair), the Registrar (non-voting, ex-officio) and a number of full members of the graduate faculty,: each college with a graduate program (master’s and/or doctoral) has two representatives, The Faculty Senators in colleges with graduate programs elect the representatives from the college.
+At least one member from each college shall be a current senator.
 The term of an elected member is two years.

 The Council examines new policies, procedural requirements, new graduate courses and pro-grams, graduate faculty appointments, student petitions, and other matters dealing with graduate studies.
+Graduate program creation, merger, or deletion requires the approval of the Faculty Senate Curriculum Committee.
 Matters dealing with academic policies and substantial changes in catalog are referred by the Graduate Council to the Council of Deans and Provost for approval before implementation.